|

 I was

-up at 5 am this morning, and wondered if Marcel and Paul had gotten
+up at 5 am this morning, but wondered if Marcel and Paul had gotten

 up earlier and hiked past us while we slept.
 I doubted that they

-had.
-The trail dropped off Arden Mountain and then crossed NY 17.
+trail dropped off Arden Mountain and then crossed NY 17.
+Immediately

-Immediately afterwards we encountered the toughest road crossing
+afterwards we encountered the toughest road crossing on the trail

-on the trail - the New York Thruway Crossing.
-Three lanes going
+- the New York Thruway Crossing.
+Three lanes going in one direction

-in one direction and three lanes going in the opposite direction.
+and three lanes going in the opposite direction.
+No crossing guards,

-across the highway, pause in between and sprint across the next
+highway, pause in between and sprint across the next set of lanes.

 Hikers